ePages-de/epages-docs/_posts/2015-08-04-creating-systems-with-pipelining.md

 The loaded ISO files are preseed values for the specified OS that include all information the installation process process needs to install the OS.
 At the moment Centos 6/7 and Debian 7/8 are supported from our side.
 After the installation, we have a first simple not very specialised system that could now be used.
-Now some magic Jenkins jobs do the trick and specialize the system.
+Now some magic Jenkins jobs do the trick and specialise the system.

 # Specialisation